- Museum number

 - Curator's comments

 Jane Moorhouse went back to England, and later married Dr Joseph Barnard Davis of Shelton, Shaffordshire.
-In 1840, she is recorded as owning land at Encounter Bay, South Australia (see SA Gov't Gazette).
+She was his second wife.
+In 1840, she is recorded as owning land at Encounter Bay, South Australia (see SA Government Gazette).

 Label attached to bag, probably in Davis' hand, reads: "Basket.
 Made by the Aborigines of South Australia.
 Encounter Bay Tribe.
 Brought by Jane Moorhouse".

 Jane Moorhouse was the sister of Mathew Moorhouse (1813-1876) doctor, and the first permanent Protector of Aborigines in South Australia, who published a vocabulary of the Murrary River Aborigines in 1846.
+Mathew Moorhouse came from Staffordshire (where J B Davis also lived) to South Australia.
 He had many dealings with Aboriginal people of the Lower Murray and Lakes, including those of the 'Encounter Bay Tribe'.

 Another label attached to the bag reads: "+467.0 Dr JB Davis.
 Tasmania."
 The attribution of Tasmania is incorrect.
 The reverse of this label reads "AWF 4 Nov 1889".
 This label indicates that Franks presented the bag to the British Museum on this date.